thakurboy004/Job-mitra/README.md

 6. Create a pull request on the main repository.

 <hr>
-#### Thank you for your interest in contributing to Job Mitra! 🎉 Let's make job hunting easier together.
+<b> Thank you for your interest in contributing to Job Mitra! 🎉 Let's make job hunting easier together. </b>